-The three basic types of lavender which grow well in this area are:
+The four basic types of lavender which grow well in this area are:

 Spanish Lavender (Lavandula stoechas) although showy with “rabbits’ ears” on top, is more tender than English or Lavandins and tends to sprawl.
 It is grown as a landscape plant and not for crafting or oil use.